Skip to Content

 You can also change the order of filters, by dragging them in the sidebar

-- Tag — The filter options are shown as clickable buttons in a row.
-Visitors can tap to toggle options on or off instantly, without opening a dropdown.
+• Buttons — Filter options are shown as clickable pill buttons in a row.
+Visitors can tap to toggle options on or off instantly.
+Best for filters with a small number of options (e.g. categories, statuses) where you want all choices visible at a glance.

-To change the display style:
+To change the filter type:

-- Click on a filter in the sidebar to open Edit Filter
+1. Click on a filter in the sidebar to open Edit Filter

 Multi-select vs Single-select